adhi85/ArgoCD-K8s-deployment/README.md

      > minikube service argocd-server -n argocd
       - We can get the URL to access the ArgoCD UI now.
       - Paste the URL in browser and login to ArgoCD UI.
+4. Default username will be *admin*
+5. To get the Password:
+    >  kubectl get secret -n argocd
+    > kubectl edit secret argocd-initial-admin-secret -n argocd
+6. Copy the password from there and decode it.
+    > echo \<Your-copied-password\> | base64 --decode
+7. Use the decoded password to login.

 ## Creating the Gitops Pipeline
 1. We have used a simple node application for deployment